ElliotHYLee/Deep_Visual_Inertial_Odometry/README.md

 After predicting the velocity, 3D transformation matrices are concanated to estimate the position.
 Yet, the rotation information is coming from gyro scope.
 The correction is also done with accelerometer

 ## Please Cite:
 Hongyun Lee, Matthew McCrink, and James W. Gregory.
-"Visual-Inertial Odometry for Unmanned Aerial Vehicle using Deep Leering", 2019 Intelligent/Autonomous Guidance and Navigation, AIAA SciTech Conference, accepted for publication
+"Visual-Inertial Odometry for Unmanned Aerial Vehicle using Deep Leering", 2019 Intelligent/Autonomous Guidance and Navigation, AIAA SciTech Conference, https://doi.org/10.2514/6.2019-1410

 ## References(current & future)